Understanding Vaccine Ingredients

 CDC recommends that everyone 6 months and older with an egg allergy receive the annual flu vaccine.
 The Joint Task Force on Practice Parameters of the American Academy of Allergy Asthma and Immunology (AAAAI) and the American College of Allergy Asthma and Immunology (ACAAI) as well as the American Academy of Pediatrics (AAP) back this recommendation by stating that no special precautions are required for the administration of influenza vaccine to egg-allergic patients no matter how severe the egg allergy.

-Even though it’s considered safe to vaccinate people with egg allergies with egg-grown vaccines, it’s important to let the doctor know so the vaccine recipient can be watched for rare symptoms of allergic reaction.
+Even though it’s considered safe to vaccinate people with egg allergies with egg-grown vaccines, it’s important to let the doctor know so the vaccine recipient can be monitored for rare symptoms of allergic reaction.

 The incidence of anaphylaxis due to a severe allergic reaction to gelatin is very low (about 1 case/2 million vaccines given), however, people with a known severe allergy to gelatin should ask their healthcare provider before getting vaccinated with certain vaccines.